 Heat is created through metabolism, helped by the calories – or the amount of heat or energy it has – from the food we eat.
-This, along with how our bodies react to extreme hot and cold temperatures allows us to survive.
+Our body’s responses to extreme hot and cold temperatures allow us to survive.

-The only time people can have frozen blood when inside the body is when they are no longer living.
+People can only have frozen blood inside the body when they are no longer living.

 Caution With Cold

-Some people may find it reassuring that blood can’t really freeze in our bodies.
-However, that doesn’t mean that people should carelessly waltz into extremely cold temperatures.
+Some people may find it reassuring that blood can’t freeze in our bodies.
+However, that doesn’t mean people should carelessly waltz into freezing temperatures.
 It can bring about cold-related illnesses and conditions.
 Let’s take a look at some of them.

-This condition usually affects the extremities like our toes, fingers, nose, and ears.
-It happens when the small blood vessels under the skin get inflamed due to exposure to cold temperatures, either through direct contact or because of damp conditions.
+This condition usually affects the extremities, like our toes, fingers, nose, and ears.
+The small blood vessels under the skin get inflamed due to exposure to cold temperatures, either through direct contact or damp conditions.

 The symptoms include itchiness, redness, swelling, and sometimes blistering.
 In severe cases, it can lead to permanent nerve damage.

-Frostbite is the more serious condition that may develop from prolonged exposure to cold temperatures.
+Frostbite is the more severe condition that may develop from prolonged exposure to cold temperatures.
 It happens when the water in our cells freezes solid.

-The most common places for this to happen are on our extremities like our toes, fingers, and nose.
+The most common places for this are on our extremities, like our toes, fingers, and nose.
 However, it can also happen on other exposed skin like our cheeks and chin.

 The symptoms at first are similar to chilblains.
 It starts with a prickling or stinging sensation followed by numbness.
 The skin then turns red or pale.
 In more severe cases, the skin turns black and hard as the tissue dies.

-This is why it’s important to get out of the cold and warm up as soon as possible if you notice these symptoms.
+This is why it’s essential to get out of the cold and warm up as soon as possible if you notice these symptoms.

-Hypothermia is a condition that usually happens when a person is exposed to cold weather for a prolonged period of time, whether through rain, snow, or wind.
-It can also happen if a person gets wet and cold, whether from sweat, clothes, or water.
-Babies and elderly people are also more susceptible to this condition.
+Hypothermia is a condition that usually happens when a person is exposed to cold weather for a prolonged period, whether through rain, snow, or wind.
+It can also occur if a person gets wet and cold from sweat, clothes, or water.
+Babies and older people are also more susceptible to this condition.

 The symptoms include shivering, confusion, sleepiness, and slow reactions.
 In extreme cases, a person may become unconscious.